berubenic/Chess/README.md

 ## Installation

-- Clone the repo locally.
+- Clone the repo locally. ([Instructions](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository))

-- `cd` into the directory.
+- `cd Chess` into the directory.

 - And then execute: